vamota/Terraform/README.md

 Thats is my enviroment for my personal labs to learning and testing features and Settings of Azure Resources.

 # Network Virtual HubSpoke
+Azure virtual network hub with two spokes and vpn gateway

 # Frontend Resource